ZebMcKayhan/WireguardManager/README.md

         [✔] Ipset 'NETFLIX_DNS' Selective Routing deleted wg12
 ```

-the final thing we can do in wgm is to disable the rp_filter for the WAN interface. whenever we use IPSET to force packages i different route we will need to disable this.
+the final thing we can do in wgm is to disable the rp_filter for the WAN interface. whenever we use IPSET to force packages to different route we will need to disable this.
 "reverse path filter" is a very simple protection that many now days consider obsolete. whenever a packages comes in on i.e. WAN it will change place on Destination and Source and run it trough the routing table to see if a reply to this package would be routed out the same way. it understands most rules but it will not understand that some packages will recieve a mark and be routed differently. so in this case we need to disable the rp_filter on WAN, otherwise answers from WAN will not be accepted. there are 3 values for rp_filter.
 0 means "Disabled", 1 means "Enabled, strict", 2 means "Enabled loose". loose means that it does not check routing explicitly, but will accept if there are any routing ways back this interface.
 2 is sufficient for us.

 specifically for WAN this could be handled in wgm by: